dxw/playbook/guides/running-a-discovery-kick-off-workshop.md

 This method works well for groups up to 10 and typically takes 2 to 3 hours depending on the breadth and complexity of the work.

-## Getting the right people to come
+## Getting the right people together

 When you invite stakeholders to the workshop, aim to get a good mix of senior decision makers with a broad understanding of context and outcomes, together